 Skip to content

 - American Bar at The Savoy: Classic.
 Posh.
 Old school cocktails ($5000 Sazerac, anyone).
-I visit this spot every time I’m in London.
+I visit this spot every time I’m in London to feel like I’m in London.

 - Calloo Callay: A surprise at every turn and award winning menu.